-Our local staff are now putting these plans into action, working with the community through CHEP towards stopping ‘female circumcision’, whilst keeping their important ceremony for the rite of passage to womanhood.
+Our local staff are now putting these plans into action, working with the community through HEP towards stopping ‘female circumcision’, whilst keeping their important ceremony for the rite of passage to womanhood.
 In this way, no one in the community will be disadvantaged or disrespected by not under going FGC.
-Since our first workshops and the ongoing CHEP the practice of FGC has been reducing.
+Since our first workshops and the ongoing HEP the practice of FGC has been reducing.
 An increasing number of respected Elders and Traditional Birth Attendants have publicly pledged to stop the practice.

 With more funding we will be able to extend this programme to neighbouring wards.